chef/chef-web-docs/chef_master/source/kitchen.rst

 =====================================================
 .. tag test_kitchen_yml

-Use a kitchen.yml file to define what is required to run Kitchen, including drivers, provisioners, platforms, and test suites.
+Use a kitchen.yml file to define what is required to run Test Kitchen, including drivers, provisioners, platforms, and test suites.

 .. end_tag